Are You Confident of the Diagnosis?

 The importance of recognizing hyperlipoproteinemia is to reduce the cardiovascular complications by instituting dietary and sytemic pharmacotherapy early in the course of the disorder.
 In some individuals, the diagnosis is first suspected by skin findings leading to a presumptive diagnosis, which may be easily confirmed by a fasting lipid profile laboratory test.
 This may ultimately result in a life-saving intervention by reducing CHD events.
 In addition, early identification of the specific disorder of hypertriglyceridemia may prevent resultant pancreatitis with rapid intervention.

+Table II.
 Treatment options for hyperlipoproteinemia

 |Lifestyle modification||Pharmacologic therapy||Surgical therapy|